-Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) Anthony William Kiernan (2)(3) Perth, Western Australia Chairman Mr. Kiernan is a former practising solicitor and business consultant and a director of four other entities listed on ASX.
-Mr. Kiernan was previously a director of ASX Listed Uranium Equities and Liontown Resources Limited.
-Mr. Kiernan was appointed Chairman on 10 October 2014, and previously held the position of Nonexecutive Director February 15, 2007 1,662,041 Timothy Rupert Barr Goyder Perth, Western Australia Managing Director Mr. Goyder was initially appointed as a non-executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
+Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) appointed Chairman on October 10, 2014, and previously held the position of Non- executive Director Timothy Rupert Barr Goyder Perth, Western Australia Managing Director Mr. Goyder was initially appointed as a non-executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
 Mr. Goyder was appointed Managing Director on October 10, 2014.
 Mr. Goyder has considerable experience as an executive and as a public and private investor.
-October 25, 2005 43,827,765 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Mr. Quin is President & CEO of Midas Gold Corp. and its predecessor since January 2011.
+October 25, 2005 44,827,765 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Mr. Quin is President & CEO of Midas Gold Corp. and its predecessor since January 2011.
 Mr. Quin was, until December 2010, President and COO of Capstone Mining Corp. and President & CEO of its predecessor, Sherwood Mining Corp. from 2005 until the combination with Capstone in 2008.
 Prior to joining Sherwood, Mr. Quin spent 18 years as Vice President and subsequently Executive Vice President of TSX listed Miramar Mining Corporation, a Canadian focused gold producer and developer.
 May 3, 2010 26,321 Morgan Scott Ball (2)(3) Perth, Western Australia Non-executive Director Mr. Ball is a Chartered Accountant with more than 25 years of Australian and international experience in the resources, logistics and finance industries.
-Mr. Ball was previously Managing Director and prior to that Finance Director of ASX-listed BC Iron Limited.
-June 24, 2016 - Richard Keith Hacker Perth, Western Australia Chief Financial Officer Mr. Hacker is Chief Financial Officer of Chalice and he is also a director of ASX Listed Uranium Equities Limited.
-August 1, 2008 132,000 Kevin Frost Perth, Western Australia General Manager - Exploration Dr. Frost is an exploration geologist and was appointed General Manager - Exploration in March 2016.
-March 1, 2016 -
+Mr. Ball is currently Chief Financial Officer of ASX listed Saracen Mineral Holdings Limited.
+Mr. Ball was previously Managing Director of ASX-listed BC Iron Limited.
+June 24, 2016 30,000 Richard Keith Hacker Perth, Western Australia Chief Financial Officer Mr. Hacker is Chief Financial Officer of Chalice and he is also a director of ASX Listed Uranium Equities Limited.
+August 1, 2008 132,000

-- (1) The information as to Shares beneficially owned or over which any of the directors or executive officers exercises controls or direction (directly or indirectly) not being within the knowledge of the Company has been furnished by the respective director or executive officer individually.
+(1) The information as to Shares beneficially owned or over which any of the directors or executive officers exercises controls or direction (directly or indirectly) not being within the knowledge of the Company has been furnished by the respective director or executive officer individually.

-- (2) Member of the Audit Committee.
+(2) Member of the Audit Committee.

-- (3) Member of the Remuneration Committee.
+(3) Member of the Remuneration Committee.